The period-index problem for fields of transcendence degree 2: Introduction

-We will briefly remind the reader of the basic terminology and history of the problem; a more extensive treatment can be found in \cite{period-index-paper}.
+We discuss the basic terminology and history of the problem; a more extensive treatment can be found in \cite{period-index-paper}.
 A class $\alpha\in\Br(K)$ corresponds to an isomorphism class of finite-dimensional central division algebras $A$ over $K$.
 We always have that $A\tensor\widebar K\cong\M_n(\widebar K)$, so that $\dim_K A$ is a square.
 The number $n$ is called the \emph{index\/} of $A$ (written $\ind(A)$) and is a crude measure of the complexity of $A$ as an algebra.
 On the other hand, as an element of the torsion group $\Br(K)$, $\alpha=[A]$ has an order, called the \emph{period\/} of $A$ (written $\per(A)$).
 This is a measure of the complexity of $[A]$ as an element of the Brauer group.